 Are you truly listening to me when I’m talking?

 - Different structures of talking

 Are you clear whether you are listening or talking?

 The basis of every conversation is speaking and listening.
 Often, however, all we care about is what I want to say and not what the other person has said.
 Listening is something we expect to be able to do but if it hasn’t been trained and made aware, we are not truly able to actively listen.

 What is active listening?

-Wikipedia describes it as a communication technique, which requires the listener to feed back what they hear to the speaker, by way of re-stating or paraphrasing what hey have heard in their own words, to confirm what they have heard and whether both parties understand it the same way.
+Wikipedia describes it as a communication technique, which requires the listener to feedback what they hear to the speaker, by way of re-stating or paraphrasing what they have heard in their own words, to confirm what they have heard and whether both parties understand it the same way.

 Active listening also means putting aside your own agenda and truly focussing on what the other person is trying to convey.
 This will significantly help the other person feel understood – and isn’t that what we all want?

 It means waiting for the other to finish, without interruptions and without finishing their statement in your own head or saying: “Yes, yes, I know what you’re trying to say.”

 One last but not less important aspect is non-verbal cues: nodding your head in agreement, holding eye contact, facial changes that show you are listening, like frowning in astonishment are just examples.
 Some people are very stoic in their non-verbal cues and show minimal to none.
 Others are very expressive.
 The question is less about how much you show and more about whether you show that you are truly listening.